Los Dinamos Rock Climbing

 The best beta online is on "xpmexico.com".
 Click (respectively) on 'roca: guias/distrito federal/los dinamos'. the route lists are given on another page accessed by the link (DISTRIBUCIÓN DE LA ZONA) at the bottom of the page.

 there is plenty of climbing here, and hopefully the access and route names and pictures given here will get you off on the right start.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Los Dinamos:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Los Dinamos:

 Featured Route For Los Dinamos